 What inspired you to create No Limit Cooking?

 After my wife and I moved into our own house in 2010, I finally had my own kitchen to experiment and cook whatever I want in MY kitchen.
 I created No Limit Cooking to:

-- Track my recipes so I can remember how to make it consistent each time
+- Track my recipes so I can remember how to consistently make it each time.

-- Share my cooking experiences and inspire other people to learn how to cook
+- Share my cooking experiences and inspire friends and family to learn how to cook.

 - Make ’em say yummm!

 Where did you get the name No Limit Cooking?

 In high school, I was a huge fan of Master P’s No Limit Records.
 My last name is Ngo, so during high school and college, everything was Ngo Limit to me.
 Ngo Limit..No Limit.. get it?
 Since then, the name No Limit just stuck with me.
 I strongly believe that there is no limit to what I can do or accomplish in life if I just keep grinding and working hard.
 This is very true when it comes to cooking.

 Mom, Dad, Martin Yan, Martha Stewart, Rachel Ray, Luke Nguyen, Rick Bayless, and Marcela Valladolid.
 Each person influenced me in some way and helped shaped me to be the home cook I am today.

 What are your favorite types of food to cook?